tristerry08-coder/Navio/docs/TRANSLATIONS.md

 ### Workflow

-Translations are managed through [Weblate][weblate].
+Translations are managed through [Codeberg Translate][codeberg_translate].
 Direct submissions to this repository are not recommended but possible in specific cases (like batch-changes).
 Please prefer using the Weblate for translations whenever possible.
 Weblate periodically creates pull requests, which [@comaps/mergers][mergers] review and merge as usual.

 ### Cross-Component Synchronization

 Android and iOS share most of the strings.
-Weblate automatically syncs translations between components (e.g., from Android to iOS and vice versa), so updating a string in one place is usually sufficient.
+Codeberg Translate automatically syncs translations between components (e.g., from Android to iOS and vice versa), so updating a string in one place is usually sufficient.

 ## Machine Translation

-Weblate is configured to generate machine translations using the best available tools.
+Codeberg Translate is configured to generate machine translations using the best available tools.
 Auto-translated entries are added as suggestions.

 ### Failing checks